KennedyIDK/bash-scripts/backup-scripts/backhome/README.md

 ### Description

-['backhome'](backup-scripts/backhome/backhome.sh) is a simple script that backs up files and directories to a specified location on an external drive using rsync.
+[`backhome`](backhome.sh) is a simple script that backs up files and directories to a specified location on an external drive using rsync.

 It is intended to be run manually, but can be automated using a cron job or other automation tool.